Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

 This also includes informing the end users about such issues as temporary performance degradation or unavailability of the services.
 Informed users, who are not surprised, react better to performance problems when they do occur.

 Decline of APMs

-The promise of Automated Performance Management was a nice sales pitch, but the reality of complex digital products requires a more custom approach.
-The automation is a ‘yes’, but the promise of ‘just run it through our APM product and now everybody can be a performance optimization expert’ is a definite ‘no’; those times are over.
+The promise of Automated Performance Management was an excellent sales pitch, but the reality of complex digital products requires a more custom approach.
+The automation is a ‘yes,’ but the promise of ‘just run it through our APM product, and now everybody can be a performance optimization expert’ is a definite ‘no’; those times are over.

-The meta trends in IT are clearly visible in the performance testing area.
-Full cycle trends are represented here by the transformation of the mindsets and organizations from traditional performance testing to performance engineering; everything as code – that uses the same languages and similar environments as for development.
+The meta trends in IT are visible in the performance testing area.
+Full cycle trends are represented here by the transformation of the mindsets and organizations from traditional performance testing to performance engineering; everything is code – that uses the same languages and similar environments for development.

-Another great meta trend nowadays is adaptability, which is represented here by a proactive and holistic approach to performance engineering and as something that is a part of everyday life and not as a separated disconnected set of activities.
+Another excellent meta trend nowadays is adaptability, represented here by a proactive and holistic approach to performance engineering and as something that is a part of everyday life and not as a separated, disconnected set of activities.

 Performance engineering is complex, but it can be much easier and smoother with the right IT consulting partner with tons of experience, a modern mindset, and the proper skill set.
 So contact us, and you get the vendor with all these positive trends, along with a partner paying a lot of attention to the performance of the digital products we help envision, design, build, and maintain for our customers.

 Find out whether Bun.js is a threat to Node.js in a duly documented coding experiment by Avenga’s Node.js Engineering Director.

 Explore the critical role of supply chain visibility in business operations.
 Learn the difference between supply chain transparency and visibility.